Real Time

 Instruction

 1. Precautions should be taken.
-Windows and doors should be checked.
-2. Those who have duties during a tropical cyclone should now remain on call.
+Drains should be cleared of obstructions, and windows and doors should be checked.
+2. People in areas of exposed to high winds or in low-lying areas should take precautions against strong winds and flooding.
 3. People planning to visit Guangdong, Macau, outlying islands or remote parts of Hong Kong should note that changes in weather may affect your trips.
 4. Fishing vessels and low power vessels in open sea should seek shelter as soon as possible and be secured properly with moorings.
-5. Listen to radio, watch TV or browse the Hong Kong Observatory's website and mobile app for the latest information on the tropical cyclone.
+5. Construction and property management practitioners should make sure that overhanging facilities and temporary structures outdoors are securely fastened, and should take precautionary measures.
+6. Listen to radio, watch TV or browse the Hong Kong Observatory's website and mobile app for the latest information on the tropical cyclone.

 Areas